 This work is based upon research supported by the SA Research Chairs Initiative of the Department of Science and Technology and National Research Foundation, as well as by the NMMU.
-The authors also thank Mr D O'Connor and JB Wessels for technical assistance.
+The authors also thank Mr JB Wessels and the late Mr D O'Connor (late) and for technical assistance.